Fine tuning SMLs

 5

-Before we processed the whole dataset to create a field called labels, but now it is not necessary because as we are going to program everything ourselves, we adapt to what the dataset looks like.
+We previously processed the entire dataset to create a field called labels, but now it's not necessary because, since we are going to program everything ourselves, we adapt to how the dataset is.

 Tokenizerlink image 61

 We create the tokenizer.
-We assign the padding token so that it does not give us an error as before.
+We assign the padding token so that it doesn't give us an error like before.

 from transformers import AutoTokenizer